 10:30 p.m.
 Bar Hopping and Beignets With Fido

 You’ve got to experience Bourbon Street when in the Big Easy.
 Enjoy awesome views of life on Bourbon with your canine companion from one of the balcony tables at Cafe Lafitte in Exile, the city's oldest continuously operating gay bar.
 Another popular dog-friendly bar in the French Quarter is Claire’s Pour House, where you can sit and sip inside or get a “travel” cocktail to go.
 Before heading back to the hotel, stop by Cafe du Monde for beignets on the pup-friendly patio.
-You can satisfy your sweet tooth even if you decide to pull an all-nighter because the famous restaurant is open 24/7.
+You can satisfy your sweet tooth from 8 a.m. to 8 p.m. daily.

 9 a.m.
 NOLA City Bark

 Begin your day with some off-leash fun at NOLA City Bark.
 This dog park has 4.6 landscaped acres with separate areas for pups big and small.
 It’s located in beautiful City Park and features double entrance gates, water fountains for dogs and humans, shade pavilions, an event lawn, Mutt Mitts for clean-up, on-site restrooms and a .25-mile walking trail.
 Temporary tourist permits are required and can be obtained for $10 for one week or $15 for two weeks from the City Park Administration Building at 1 Palm Drive or online.

 11 a.m.
 Lucy’s Retired Surfers Bar & Restaurant

 Lucy’s Retired Surfers Bar & Restaurant is easily among the most pet-friendly restaurants in the city.
 The extra attention given to Fido includes a Sur-Fur Menu with options like hot dogs, burgers and chicken breast for canine customers.
 They’re also the only restaurant in N’awlins with a brunch option just for pups: the Rover Easy (two scrambled eggs), served only on weekends.
 Best of all, it won’t break the bank, as nothing on the doggy menu costs more than $2.
 For humans, brunch choices range from loaded salads to breakfast burgers to the Serious Brunchos, a heaping hangover helper of nachos smothered in black beans, scrambled eggs, bacon, sausage, ham, shredded cheese, sour cream, guacamole and queso.
 Wash it down with bottomless hair-of-the-dog mimosas or bloody marys.

 1 p.m.
 Woldenberg Riverfront Park